Coke Show Memories takes you back to 1959 to 1969 when Anchorage Alaska DJ Ron Moore played the hits from high atop the Bun Drive-in.

 Ron played all the latest rock and roll hits of the day with an occasional "blast from the past."

-And now, here's a blast from the past -
+And now, here's another fun blast from the past -

 Ron's Royal Coachman theme.
-Just click on the link below, sit back and let your imagination transport you "back in the day."
+Just check out the link below, sit back and let your imagination transport you "back in the day."

 It was Christmas Eve in 1959